Shrutibiradar88/Diabetic-Retinopathy-Detection/README.md

 # Diabetic-Retinopathy-Detection
+This project was implemented by Shivayogi Biradar and Shruti Biradar.

 Here is a short summary of the work done on this project.
 The first file EDA.ipynb is mean for exploratory analysis of this dataset.
 Here I have used two commoonly used techniues of PCA and